c4milo/fusejs/README.md

-## FUSEJS - Low level bindings for Fuse
+## FuseJS - Low level bindings for Fuse
-Fusejs are a set of bindings for [Fuse](http://fuse.sourceforge.net/) low level API.
+Fusejs are a set of NodeJS bindings for [Fuse](http://fuse.sourceforge.net/) low level API.
 Even though most of the Fuse functions are already binded, this module has not been used in production.
 Use it at your own risk.

 ## How it works